-- 2010-2011: March, 2011, RITA on-site school audits for 10 of the lowest-achieving Tier I and Tier II feeder schools - 2011-2012: March, 2012, RITA on-site school audits for 10 additional lowest-achieving Tier I and Tier II feeder schools - 2012-2013: no funding requested; work will be continued as school and district capacity is enhanced to conduct their own school and district audits - 2013-2014: no funding requested; work will be continued as school and district capacity is enhanced to conduct their own school and district audits
+2010-2011: March, 2011, RITA on-site school audits for 10 of the lowest-achieving Tier I and Tier II feeder schools 2011 2012: Marsh 2012 DITA on site school sudits for 10 additional lowest achieving Tier I

+- 2011-2012: March, 2012, RITA on-site school audits for 10 additional lowest-achieving Tier I and Tier II feeder schools - 2012-2013: no funding requested; work will be continued as school and district capacity is enhanced to conduct their own school and district audits - 2013-2014: no funding requested; work will be continued as school and district capacity is enhanced to conduct their own school and district audits

 The RITA teams are already in existence and are used to support the work of the Title I Office in the lowest performing schools; they are not directly funded by the LEAs.
 Previous School Improvement Grant (SIG) Teams have been funded by Regular Title I administrative funds and administrative funds from the School Improvement Grants.
 During Years 1 and 2, RTTT funds will be used to support on-site visits in 20 of the lowest-achieving Tier I and Tier II feeder schools (10 schools and 2 districts in Year 1 and 10 schools and 2 districts in Year 2).
 MSDE, in partnership with the LEAs, will work to build capacity so that LEAs will be able to increase their role in terms of identifying school needs, analyzing data, and implementing focused improvement strategies in Years 3 and 4.
 The Breakthrough Center will continue to provide support by conducting robust, evidence-based needs assessments to determine priorities for district action and State assistance.
 In Years 3 and 4, the Breakthrough Center and Title I staff will transition to a role with more emphasis on technical assistance, providing critical feedback to the school and district and helping to sustain district capacity.

-Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Not Applicable \$ \$

-All personnel are contractual, not permanent State staff.
-Personnel costs are estimated to rise by 2% annually throughout the grant period.
+Personnel: The following requested personnel will all be hired as employees of the project. % FTE Base Salary Total Not Applicable \$ \$ All personnel are contractual, not permanent State staff.
+Personnel cos 2% annually throughout the grant period. sts are est imated to r rise by